 Before removing the pressure cap, stop the generator set and allow it to cool.
 Then loosen the pressure cap to relieve pressure.
+Fill system before starting unit.

 Hot engine and exhaust system.
 Can cause severe injury or death.

 Do not work on the generator set until it cools.